Syphilitic hepatitis symptoms. Syphilis is hepatitis. Early syphilitic jaundice

 • diffuse syphilitic hepatitis

-• limited formation of gum (formation of syphilis).
+• limited formation of gummas (syphiloma formation).

-2. Abdominal dropsy...
+2. Abdominal dropsy.
 As with, the first symptom that makes patients pay attention to their suffering is abdominal dropsy.

 5. Gastric and intestinal bleeding.
-Sometimes bleeding occurs from small varicose veins that have arisen from prolonged congestion.
+Sometimes bleeding occurs from small varicose nodes that arise as a result of prolonged stagnation.
 However, we also had to observe severe gastric and intestinal bleeding without gross changes in the corresponding mucous membranes, i.e. bleeding (per diapedesin).

-6. Jaundice...
-It is known that in syphilis, the liver is a rare phenomenon, but it can still appear if, due to anatomical changes, large or large numbers of small bile ducts are affected.
+6. Jaundice.
+It is known that in syphilis the liver is a rare phenomenon, but it can still appear if, due to anatomical changes, large or large numbers of small bile ducts are affected.

 Course of the disease